 If you're self-employed or a member of a partnership and have been adversely affected by coronavirus find out if you can use this scheme to claim a grant here.

 Additional Funding Streams

-Sport England are making up to £195 million of funding available to help the sport and physical activity sector through the ongoing coronavirus (Covid-19) crisis.
+Sport England are committing up to £210 million of funding to help the sport and physical activity sector through the ongoing coronavirus crisis.

 The Prince’s Trust and NatWest Enterprise Relief Fund